 Since 2010, TravelCenters has raised more than $3 million for the SCF charity.
 Customers who shop at TA, Petro, and TA Express locations will get the opportunity to donate directly to SCF and its cause.

 The CEO of TravelCenters, Jon Pertchik, appreciates the work that both TA and SCF do for truckers on the road.

-“While TA can provide truckers with everything they need when they are on the road, it is the amazing team at SCF that helps them when they are sidelines and cannot be on the road,” said Pertchik.
+“While TA can provide truckers with everything they need on the road, the amazing team at Sat helps them when they are sidelines and cannot be on the road,” said Pertchik.